Why Arizona election results are taking days – KION546

 There were some Republican activists in Arizona who advocated that voters intentionally wait until Election Day itself to drop off their ballots.
 Some of this push was based on unfounded theories that fraudsters could manipulate voting systems and rig results for Democrats, once they had seen how many GOP votes had been returned early.

 Experts had also warned that such a last-minute crush of ballots could end up creating delays that can ultimately be used by a bad actor to undermine confidence in the election.
 There were some hang ups this year.
-About a quarter of voting centers in Maricopa County, Arizona’s most populous, had a printing problem on Tuesday, meaning that marks weren’t showing up correctly when voters showed up to print out their ballots.
+About a quarter of voting centers in Maricopa County, Arizona’s most populous, had a printing problem Tuesday, in which marks weren’t showing up correctly when voters showed up to print out their ballots.

 The issue ultimately got rectified, and election officials assured voters that every ballot would be counted.